Renovamen/flint/README.md

 # TinyArk

-A toy deep learning framework implemented in Numpy, just for learning purpose.
+A toy deep learning framework built with Numpy from scratch.